cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

       return sum / 2;
     }

-Next, change `CMakeLists.txt` to look like this:

-    :::cmake
-    cmake_minimum_required(VERSION 2.8)
-    enable_language(C)
-    enable_testing()

-    add_executable( avg-sfile avg-sfile.c )
-    add_executable( avg-mfile avg-mfile.c avg.c ece2400-stdlib.c )

-    add_executable( avg-mfile-directed-test avg-mfile-directed-test.c avg.c ece2400-stdlib.c )
-    add_test( avg-mfile-directed-test avg-mfile-directed-test )

-Since we are using utilities from the course standard library, we need to compile targets who depend on `avg.c` together with the implementation of the course library (line 6 and 8).
-Then rebuild and rerun the test like
+Then rebuild and rerun the test like this:
-this:

     :::bash
     % cd ${HOME}/ece2400/sec3/src